-Role of Coordinated Entry Council (CEC)
+Role of the Coordinated Entry Council (CEC)

-The BoS Steering Committee appoints members to the Coordinated Entry Council.
+The NC BoS CoC Steering Committee defines membership of the Coordinated Entry Council through the CoC Governance Charter.
 The CEC provides oversight of the full CoC's coordinated entry system to ensure regional coordinated entry plans meet the standards set forth in this document.
-The CEC approves significant plan changes and provides ongoing oversight of the full system to meet Department of Housing and Urban Development priorities and mandates.
+The CEC approves significant plan changes and provides ongoing oversight of the full system to meet CoC and HUD priorities and mandates.